gcheng314/AMP-Prediction/README.md

 This project will aid in predicting novel antimicrobial peptide (AMP) families using command line Diamond blast and hmmsearch

 Requires:
-Python 2.7.1 or higher
+- Python 2.7.1 or higher
+- Notepad++
-Linux command line
+- Linux command line
-All .hmm files downloaded from http://www.camp.bicnirrh.res.in/pattern_hmm.php?q=HMM_fam and merged amp_pred.py in Linux
+- All .hmm files downloaded from http://www.camp.bicnirrh.res.in/pattern_hmm.php?q=HMM_fam and merged into amps.hmm
+- amp_pred.py in Linux machine

 BEFRORE RUNNING amp.py: